70+ lenders due to issue refunds

 The full-scale investigation into potential mis-selling within the car finance industry, prompted by growing concerns that some lenders and brokers were engaging in unfair practices, began in January 2024.

-FCA announces plans for redress scheme
+FCA confirms plans for redress scheme

 Have you been a victim of mis-sold car finance?